Iran Revolutionary Guards threaten to avenge military parade attack

 Iran denies the accusations and calls for regional states to guarantee the oil-producing region’s security without the interference of the United States and other Western powers.

-The Gulf Arab state of Qatar, which is at odds with U.S. allies Saudi Arabia and the UAE, condemned the assault on the military parade, which wounded at least 70 people.
+The Gulf Arab state of Qatar, a rival of U.S. allies Saudi Arabia and the UAE, condemned the assault on the military parade, which wounded at least 70 people.

-An Iranian ethnic Arab opposition movement called the Ahvaz National Resistance, which seeks a separate state in oil-rich Khuzestan province, claimed responsibility for the attack.

-Reporting by Dubai newsroom; Writing by Michael Georgy; Editing by Muralikumar Anantharaman and Mark Heinrich
+Reporting by Dubai newsroom, Bozorg Sharafedin in London and Babak Dehghanpisheh in Geneva ; Writing by Michael Georgy; Editing by Muralikumar Anantharaman and Mark Heinrich